Blog

 Exchange Bidding

 Exchange bidding is similar in concept to header bidding in that it levels the playing field among potential advertisers bidding on inventory.
 But, instead of the bidding taking place on an individual site, the auction occurs within an ad server.
-This is often seen as Google’s answer to header bidding, as the company now handles all the transactions between
+This is often seen as Google’s answer to header bidding, as the company now handles all the transactions between SSPs and Publishers

 In a perfect world, this arrangement reduces the complexity – and resulting latency inherent to header bidding.
 However, some industry insiders are uncomfortable with the idea of Google hosting such auctions, while the company is also commonly a bidder itself via the Google Display Network.